 Although the Blue Yeti audio software in this article may be available for both Windows and macOS.
 In some cases, it may also be available for iOS.

 My experience is based on working with the PC or iPhone/iPad version.
-I’m therefore writing this article from the perspective of a Windows 10 or iOS user.
+I’m therefore drafting this article from the perspective of a Windows 10 or iOS user.

 So, let’s take a deeper look at what audio and video software works with the Blue Yeti and how to set it up.